 Recommended for Sports Bars because: A ski lodge theme, a beer tasting wall, a 176-inch LED TV and surround screens combine to make this sports and BBQ bar most unique.

 Gina's expert tip: Look for the photo booth at the door that allows you to upload pics instantly on social media

-Recommended for Sports Bars because: Not only is this a fun sports bar, but the kitchen cranks out fun food to boot; its gourmet tater tots are the rage.
+Recommended for Sports Bars because: Not only is this a fun sports bar, but the kitchen cranks out fun food to boot; the gourmet tater tots are the rage.

-Gina's expert tip: Kitchen stays open late, catering to the service industry
+Gina's expert tip: The kitchen stays open late, catering to the service industry

 This family-owned sports bar is also family-friendly with arcade games for the kids, while adults watch the live-action on some thirty screens.
 You can also shoot a game of pool both on tables inside or on the screened-in, outdoor patio.
 Sidelines boasts a from-scratch kitchen where a hearty bowl of chili is a signature.
 Chefs here hand-cut chicken breasts every day and even roll their own giant mozzarella sticks.
 You'll also find some of the best drink prices in town such as $1.25 drafts and $2.75 wells and a handcrafted "Drink of the Week."
 While all fans are welcomed, Florida State University supporters come her in droves on college game days.